 Water System Directional Flushing Maintenance

-Beginning Tuesday, December 26, 2017 the City will begin directional flushing throughout the entire system, as part of our routine preventative maintenance program.
+Directional flushing throughout the entire system, is performed as part of our routine preventative maintenance program.

 Water System Preventative Chlorine Maintenance